Here’s a fun way to make snowman cookies without rolling out the dough or using a cookie cutter.

 Heat oven to 325°F.

 Combine butter and sugar in bowl.
 Beat at medium speed, scraping bowl often, until creamy.
-Add milk and almond extract; continue beating until well mixed.
+Add milk and almond flavoring; continue beating until well mixed.
 Add flour and salt; beat at low speed until well mixed.

 Shape dough into 24 (1-inch) balls, 24 (3/4-inch) balls and 24 (1/2-inch) balls.
 Roll each in coarse grain sugar.